Derrick015/PDF_Table_Extractor_AI/README.md

 2. Select pages to process (all pages, specific range, or custom selection)
 3. Review page previews to confirm your selection
 4. Optionally, customize the AI instructions in the sidebar
+5. Enable additional options if needed:
+   - Detect tables in images
+   - Add table and page information to the output
+6. Choose your preferred output format (Excel or CSV)
-5. Click "Process Selected Pages" to start extraction
+7. Click "Process Selected Pages" to start extraction
-6. Download the results in your preferred format:
+8. Download the results in your preferred format:
    - Format 1: All tables concatenated on a single sheet
-   - Format 2: All tables on a page per sheet
+   - Format 2: Tables by page
    - Format 3: All tables on one sheet with spacing
-   - Download All Formats (ZIP): Contains all three Excel formats in a single ZIP file

 ## How It Works